oceanbase/.github/CONTRIBUTING.md

 If you need to update your pull request, just add new commits to the branch and push it to your fork repository, then the pull request will be updated automatically.

-### Communication
+## Communication

+Please feel free to contact to the [community](https://github.com/oceanbase/oceanbase#community).

-We will hold developer meetings regularly, you can subscribe this [thread](https://github.com/oceanbase/oceanbase/issues/1368) for update.
+We hold developer meetings regularly, you can subscribe this [thread](https://github.com/oceanbase/oceanbase/issues/1368) for update.